 Mental Health Therapy Q&A

-Approximately 4.8% of Americans aged 18 or above are battling with depression.
-Around 11.7% of adults aged 18 or above have anxiety.
-However, anxiety and depression are just the tip of the iceberg as people are suffering from several other severe mental illnesses such as schizophrenia, bipolar disorder, borderline personality disorder (BPD), and psychotic disorder.
-At Jade Health and Wellness, Dr. Courtney Gaines along with her extensive experience in the field of behavioral health offers mental health therapy for mild, moderate, and severe mental illnesses.
+Approximately 4.8% of Americans aged 18 or older are battling with depression.
+Around 11.7% of adults aged 18 or older have anxiety.
+However, anxiety and depression are just the tip of the iceberg, as people are suffering from several other severe mental illnesses such as schizophrenia, bipolar disorder, borderline personality disorder (BPD), and psychotic disorder.
+At Jade Health and Wellness, Dr. Courtney Gaines along with her extensive experience in the field of behavioral health, offers mental health therapy for mild, moderate, and severe mental illnesses.
 For more information, contact us today or book an appointment online.
 We are conveniently located at 2375 East Camelback RD Suite 600 Phoenix, AZ 85016.

 Table of Contents: